MuhammadBai/Assignment2/README.md

 In many Linux systems, you'll encounter predefined groups like `wheel` and `users`.
 These groups are commonly used to manage user permissions and system access, but you are free to use any groups that suit your needs.
 Here's a quick overview of what these groups typically do and why you might use them:

 ### 1. **`wheel` Group**:
-   - **Purpose**: The `wheel` group is often used to give users administrative privileges.
+   -  The `wheel` group is often used to give users administrative privileges.
 Users in the `wheel` group are usually allowed to execute commands with `sudo`, which gives them elevated permissions to perform tasks that require admin rights (like installing software or changing system settings).
    - **Why It's Used**: If you want to allow a user to perform administrative tasks, adding them to the `wheel` group is a common approach.
 However, you could choose any other group that you’ve set up for admin tasks, or you might decide not to give the user administrative access at all.
-   - **Customization**: You can replace `wheel` with any group name that fits your specific needs, or leave it out if the user doesn’t need elevated access.
+   -  You can replace `wheel` with any group name that fits your specific needs, or leave it out if the user doesn’t need elevated access.

 ### 2. **`users` Group**:
-   - **Purpose**: The `users` group is a default group for regular, non-administrative users.
+   -  The `users` group is a default group for regular, non-administrative users.
 It's typically used to assign common permissions to all users in the system.
    - **Why It's Used**: If you want to organize users under a common group for general tasks, the `users` group is a good choice.
 It's not strictly necessary, and you could use a different group name or even leave it out if you prefer.
-   - **Customization**: Similar to the `wheel` group, you can replace `users` with any other group that suits your system structure.
+   -  Similar to the `wheel` group, you can replace `users` with any other group that suits your system structure.
 For example, you might use a group like `staff`, `devs`, or `clients` depending on what kind of access you want users to have.

 ### Can You Use Any Group?